 Upon successfully completion of the theory and practical portion of the program, the student will be awarded a fully embossed certificate.
 This course fully qualifies graduates to practice this profession as a highly trained and skilled Certified Foot Reflexology Therapist anywhere in Canada.

-– reflexology manual, foot chart and foot sequence.
+– reflexology manual, workbook, foot chart and sequence sheet ($90 value)

 RECOMMENDED HOTEL: Four Points by Sheraton Regina Hotel information: